altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 LookingAround customer is browsing the site, but hasn’t added anything to the shopping cart Shopping customer has recently added items to the shopping cart Inactive customer has items in the shopping cart, but hasn’t added anything recently Paid customer has purchased the items
 Note
 PersistentFSM states must inherit from trait PersistentFSM.FSMState and implement the def identifier: String method.
 This is required in order to simplify the serialization of FSM states.
 String identifiers should be unique!
-Customer’s actions are “recorded” as a sequence of “domain events” which are persisted.
+Customer’s actions are "recorded" as a sequence of "domain events" which are persisted.
 Those events are replayed on an actor’s start in order to restore the latest customer’s state:
 ```scala
 sealed trait DomainEvent
 case class ItemAdded(item: Item) extends DomainEvent